Read this guide for answers to the most frequently asked questions about Bankwest cards.

 Is there any way to change the date my statement is received?

 Can I use a P.O.
-Box address?
+Box address on my Bankwest credit card application?

 If I use my credit card for a cash advance what happens?